 You can create the same experience at home using this Amazeum YOU video.

 We love exploring music, sound, and vibration at the Amazeum.
 On Music Monday, we will be making music and exploring sound in the Nickelodeon Play Lab.
 Music is complex and requires that all parts of our brain are used in a collaborative effort.

-Making music, especially tapping, clapping, bouncing, and dancing help children develop both fine and gross motor skills.
+Making music, especially tapping, clapping, bouncing, and dancing helps children develop both fine and gross motor skills.
 Fine motor skills are the coordination of small muscles in your wrist and hands.
 These small muscles are the same muscles we use for writing and drawing.
 Gross motor skills involve the movement of large muscles such as arms, legs, and torso.
 Gross motor skills are used for many everyday activities such as walking and playing sports!